Insight for hearing-impaired travelers

 What other devices are helpful?

-There are many visual alert systems and listening devices than can be useful while traveling.
+When considering travel tips for the hearing impaired, there are many visual alert systems and listening devices than can be useful while traveling.

 - Telephone amplifiers and induction couplers can be attached to public or hotel phones and can help increase the volume of the telephone.
 Induction couplers also make the telephone compatible with your hearing aid telecoil.
 Telephone manufacturers produce handsets such as the G6 and G66 which plug easily into any modular telephone.
 Using your own compatible cellular phone, however, not only eliminates these problems, but is also less expensive.